Adding anything to your regular diet to improve your health or healing is considered a dietary supplement. Dietary supplements may include:

 People who are ill or frail

 Taking heavy doses of dietary supplements has not proven to be effective.
 In fact, it can be toxic.
-The National Institutes of Health does not recommend supplementing the diet with vitamins or nutrients beyond the recommended daily allowances (RDAs).
+The National Institutes of Health does not advise supplementing the diet with vitamins or nutrients beyond the recommended daily allowances (RDAs).
 Always check with your healthcare provider before taking any dietary supplements.
 Some supplements may interfere with prescription medicines you may be taking.